icopy-site/awesome/docs/awesome/free-for-dev.md

 [![Track Awesome List](https://www.trackawesomelist.com/badge.svg)](https://www.trackawesomelist.com/ripienaar/free-for-dev)

-*NOTE:* This list is only for as-a-Service offerings, not for self-hosted software.
+**NOTE**: This list is only for as-a-Service offerings, not for self-hosted software.
 For a service to be eligible it has to offer a free tier and not just a free trial.
 If the free tier is time-bucketed it has to be for at least a year.
 We also consider the free tier from a security perspective, so SSO is fine but I will not accept services that restrict TLS to paid-only tiers.

 Table of Contents
 =================